- Associate Professor - Department of Systems Engineering and Operations Research.

 - International Society for Information Fusion (ISIF Member).

-- Faculty at the Center for Air Transportation Systems Research.
+- Affiliated Faculty - Center for Air Transportation Systems Research.

-- Invited Professor at the Instituto Tecnológico da Aeronáutica.
+- Invited Professor - Instituto Tecnológico da Aeronáutica.

 SEOR Department - George Mason University